svjack/fantasy-talking/README.md

 ## Code

-Ours model and code will be open sourced before August.
+Ours model and code is comming soon.

 ## Citation
 ```